kevinpolossat/cg_ghost/README.md

 # cg_ghost

-code for the code challenge ghost in the cell, from codingame.
+Code for the one week challenge "ghost in the cell", from www.codingame.com/.
+I end up 97 on 3508 players.